richeyward/richeyward.github.io/content/posts/digitron/mhrd/02-mhrd-basic-logic/index.md

  n4.out -> out;
 ```

+---

 ## De Morgan's Laws

-An interesting observation of OR/NOR/AND/NAND is their relationship to one another.
-Obviously to convert an OR to a NOR, or an AND to a NAND, all that's needed to do is invert the output.
-What's also interesting is that an OR can be converted to a NAND, and a NOR to an AND but inverting the inputs also.
-This screenshot from Turing Complete represents this nicely.
+It is important to note the relationship between OR/NOR and AND/NAND gates.
+To convert an OR gate to a NOR gate or an AND gate to a NAND gate, you simply need to invert the
+output.
+Moreover, an OR gate can be converted to a NAND gate by inverting the inputs as well.
+The following screenshot from **Turing Complete** demonstrates this concept.

 ![De Morgan's Laws](demorgans.png)

+---

 ## Conclusion

-We've expanded out the NAND gate to build out four new but very powerful gates.
-Next we will introduce the topic of using *buses* to compute larger bits of data.
+We have now expanded on the NAND gate by constructing the NOT, AND, OR, and XOR gates.
+In the next post, we will explore the concept of *buses* and how they are used to compute
+larger amounts of data.